Corporate Project-Based Climate Protection Solutions

 Carbon removal projects can be based on either technological or natural processes.
-Those based on natural processes are known as Nature Based Solutions (NCS).
+Those based on natural processes are known as Natural Climate Solutions (NCS).

 An example of energy efficiency projects at household level is the spread of energy-efficient cooking stoves.
 Cooking over open fires is still widespread in many parts of the world.
 This is very inefficient and therefore associated with a multitude of problems: On the one hand, deforestation is advancing due to the high demand for firewood.
 On the other hand, there is a lot of harmful smoke that leads to serious eye, respiratory and lung diseases.
 Energy-efficient stoves achieve fuel savings of 30 to 50 percent and thus help to relieve the environment and improve people's living conditions.

 Compensating for unavoidable emissions plays an important role in the implementation of a net-zero strategy.
 On the way to reaching the net-zero goal, companies can choose to compensate with the help of emission reduction projects or carbon removal projects.
 Once the net-zero target is met, residual emissions should be compensated for with carbon removals.

 Quality criteria: What makes a First Climate project